th2-net/th2-common-j/README.md

     ```
     var factory = CommonFactory.createFromArguments(args);
     ```
+    Those arguments are:
+    * --rabbitConfiguration - path to json file with RabbitMQ configuration
+    * --messageRouterConfiguration - path to json file with configuration for MessageRouter
+    * --grpcRouterConfiguration - path to json file with configuration for GrpcRouter
+    * --cradleConfiguration - path to json file with configuration for Cradle.
+    * --customConfiguration - path to json file with custom configuration
+    * --dictionariesDir - path to directory which contains files with encoded dictionaries
+    * --prometheusConfiguration - path to json file with configuration for prometheus metrics server
+    * --boxConfiguration - path to json file with boxes configuration and information
+    * -c/--configs - folder with json files for schemas configurations with special names:
+    1. rabbitMq.json - configuration for RabbitMQ
+    2. mq.json - configuration for MessageRouter
+    3. grpc.json - configuration for GrpcRouter
+    4. cradle.json - configuration for cradle
+    5. custom.json - custom configuration

+    There are also arguments `--namespace`, `--boxName` and `--contextName`.
+They are discovered further.
 1. Create factory with a namespace in Kubernetes and the name of the target th2 box from Kubernetes:
     ```
     var factory = CommonFactory.createFromKubernetes(namespace, boxName);